ottnav/ottnav.github.io/faq.md

   - (Not recommended) copy file to Downloads directory, so the app will see it.
 However, file access is being limited in Android from version-to-version, and especially on Android TV devices, so better use any of the cloud storage.
   - (For admins) make a web server in the local network that is bind to host “iptv.local” and ensure that your playlist is available by HTTP request to `iptv.local/playlist.m3u` and the app will auto-detect the playlist
   - Also you can setup the player on your phone (not using files, links only!) and then use the backup/restore feature of the app to transfer configuration to your TV/box device!

-## Which provider template should I choose?
-- If your playlist contains something like `.../get.php?username=...&password=...&type=m3u_plus&output=...` most probably your choice is Xtream Codes template
-- If the url contains something like `/stalker_portal/c/` then you should select either MAC or Stalker portal
-- If you have a m3u file downloaded from provider, you should either upload it and setup as a Playlist (recommended), or configure as a Playlist File
-- In other cases configuring as Playlist is generally preferable

 ## Getting IP blocked by provider (or 403 error)
 These issues might be caused by different provider paranoid flood settings/connection restrictions that can affect access to service.
 Here are some recommendations if you experience such a problem: